The UNESCO Article 18 platform.

 A user-friendly interface to facilitate the discovery and sharing of intangible cultural heritage globally.

-Enable communities to safeguard their heritage through a digital platform.
+Enabling communities to safeguard their heritage through a digital platform.

-Design explorations focused on providing a dynamic, accessible, and collaborative space to acknowledge and celebrate living traditions as well as unwritten customs.
+Vizzuality’s contribution to UNESCO’s Article 18 platform included the development of initial technical solutions and the design of a community-centered digital platform.
+We focused on providing a dynamic, accessible, and collaborative space to acknowledge and celebrate living traditions as well as unwritten customs.

 Community-led: